agracio/edge-js/README.md

 ### Building on Windows

-You must have Visual Studio 2019* toolset, Python 3.6.x, and node-gyp installed for building.
+You must have Visual Studio 2022* toolset, Python 3.6.x, and node-gyp installed for building.

 To build and test the project against all supported versions of Node.js in x86 and x64 flavors, run the following:

 ```
 tools\buildall.bat
-test\testall.bat
 ```

 To build one of the versions of Node.js officially released by [Node.js](http://nodejs.org/dist), do the following:

 ```
 cd tools
-build.bat release 8.10.0
+build.bat release 20.10.0
 ```

 Note: the Node.js version number you provide must be version number corresponding to one of the subdirectories of http://nodejs.org/dist.
 The command will build both x32 and x64 architectures (assuming you use x64 machine).
 The command will also copy the edge\_\*.node executables to appropriate locations under lib\native directory where they are looked up from at runtime.
 The `npm install` step copies the C standard library shared DLL to the location of the edge\_\*.node files for the component to be ready to go.